-The study, published in, represents the first time that researchers have quantified the precipitation that must have been present across the planet, and it comes out as the Mars 2020 Perseverance rover is making its way to the red planet to land in one of the lake beds crucial to this new research.
+The study, published in the journal Geology, represents the first time that researchers have quantified the precipitation that must have been present across the planet, and it comes out as the Mars 2020 Perseverance rover is making its way to the red planet to land in one of the lake beds crucial to this new research.

 The ancient climate of Mars is something of an enigma to scientists.
 To geologists, the existence of riverbeds and paleolakes — eons-old lake basins — paints a picture of a planet with significant rainfall or snowmelt.
 But scientists who specialize in computer climate models of the planet have been unable to reproduce an ancient climate with large amounts of liquid water present for long enough to account for the observed geology.

 “This is extremely important because 3.5 to 4 billion years ago Mars was covered with water.
 It had lots of rain or snowmelt to fill those channels and lakes,” said lead author Gaia Stucky de Quay, a postdoctoral fellow at UT’s Jackson School of Geosciences.
 “Now it’s completely dry.
 We’re trying to understand how much water was there and where did it all go.”

 Although scientists have found large amounts of frozen water on Mars, no significant amount of liquid water currently exists.

 In the study, researchers found that precipitation must have been between 13 and 520 feet (4 to 159 meters) in a single episode to fill the lakes and, in some cases, provide enough water to overflow and breach the lake basins.
 Although the range is large, it can be used to help understand which climate models are accurate, Stucky de Quay said.